Hi I'm Jan

 I'm a father of two girls and a boy.
-I write about the telecoms industry for a living, and that justifies my obsession with various gadgets and gizmos.
+I write about the consumer technology industry for a living, and that justifies my obsession with various gadgets and gizmos.
 One of my hobbies is photography, although that's a work in progress!

 Any decision to become a Mormon has to come as a result of prayer and spiritual guidance.
 For someone who grew up as an atheist, that change is particularly dramatic, and so it requires that much more work and progress.
 I had several contacts with the Church before I finally decided to become a member, and the first few times it was merely a matter of curiosity.
 It was only once I really began learning about the Church actively, and trying my very best to understand more about it, that I made real progress.
 Ultimately, it was only when I prayed to know if the things I had learned about were true that I had a strong feeling that they were, and that I needed to act on that.
 Since that time, I have had many experiences which have confirmed and strengthened that early testimony I gained that the Church was true, that Jesus Christ is my Savior, and that I needed to become one of His followers.